Six arrests following Cobholm incident

 Trading Standards joint visit completed to a Vape Business upon Gorleston High Street to ensure all was in order following intelligence build, upon visit all rules and regulations were being complied with.

-Visit completed to Stradbrooke to highlight best practice for online safety for Year’s 5 and 6’s.
+Visit completed to Stradbrooke to highlight best practice for online safety for Year’s 5 and 6’s, and a Personal Safety PowerPoint given to Year’s 1, 2, 3 and 4.